 DR DOS or DRDoS may refer to any of the following:

 2. DRDoS is an abbreviation for DNS distributed reflection denial of service.
 It is a type of DoS (denial of service) attack on a networked computer.
-It typically uses UDP to make calls using DNS, NTP, and other server protocols to a target IP address.
+It often uses UDP (user datagram protocol) to make calls using DNS (domain name system), NTP (Network Time Protocol), and other server protocols to a target IP address.